WHAT ARE STUDENT FEES?

 University of Victoria Students’ Society (UVSS) fees are charged to all registered undergraduate students at UVic each term (find graduate student fees here).
 These fees go towards the UVSS which is a separately incorporated not-for-profit organization which collects fees and distributes them in the manner indicated below.
 The UVSS is governed by 22 elected students who are accountable to the 19,000+ undergrads they represent.

 HOW ARE STUDENT FEES SET?

-We’ve outlined all changes to current UVSS fees in the table below.
-If you have any questions, feel free to contact Caleb Burd, Director of Finance and Operations, at email@example.com.
+We’ve outlined the current UVSS fees in the table below.
+If you have any questions, feel free to contact the UVSS Director of Finance and Operations at email@example.com.

 Student Fee Breakdown